Questions?

 • Results should be considered as hypothesis generating and should not be taken as the basis for influencing clinical practice

-• This research was sponsored by Actelion Pharmaceuticals US, Inc., a Janssen Pharmaceutical Company.
+• This research was sponsored by Actelion Pharmaceuticals US, Inc., a Johnson & Johnson company.
 The sponsor was involved in the data analysis and interpretation, funded medical writing and editorial support to the authors, and was involved in the decision to publish the finished manuscript

 • Prevalence of comorbidities and PAH diagnosis were obtained from administrative claims data that have not been clinically validated.
 Administrative claims do not provide information on whether the prescriptions were filled and taken as prescribed